 - The literacy assessment tool is the Preschool Early Literacy Indicator (PELI).
-The PELI assessment is designed for preschool and pre-kindergarten children (ages 3 to 5) and assesses alphabet knowledge, vocabulary and oral language, phonological awareness, and comprehension.
+The PELI assessment is designed for preschool (ages 3 to 5) and assesses alphabet knowledge, vocabulary and oral language, phonological awareness, and comprehension.
 The assessment is given in a storybook format that will be familiar to most preschoolers.
-The measure is untimed and takes about 15 minutes to administer per child. - Benchmark assessments are administered by the Interventionist to all children in the classroom in the fall, winter, and spring. - The Early Math Inventory (EMI) is used to assess numeracy skills in 3-5-year-old students.
+The measure is untimed and takes about 15 minutes to administer per child. - Benchmark assessments for literacy and numeracy are administered by the Interventionist to all children in the classroom three times during the year in the fall, winter, and spring. - The Early Math Inventory (EMI) is used to assess numeracy skills in 3-5-year-old students.
 It is untimed, takes 5-10 minutes, and is administered in fall, winter, and spring to all students in the class. - Children receiving Tier 2 or Tier 3 instruction receive brief progress monitoring checks every two weeks, or 8-10 sessions.
-The purpose of more frequent assessment is to gauge student progress, the effectiveness of the intervention, and support the team with instructional, data based decision-making.
+The purpose of more frequent assessment is to gauge student progress, the effectiveness of the intervention, and support the team with instructional, data-based decision-making.